Galapagos Island Hopping : Plan Your Own Adventure

 Charles Darwin Research Station

 The Charles Darwin Centre is an easy walk from the main harbour at Puerto Ayora.
 You can visit the centre independently, and jump on a guided tour of the breeding centre for 10$ (arranged at the entrance).
-The research station is crucial for scientific research, conservation, and environmental education in the Galapagos.
+The station is crucial for scientific research, conservation and environmental education on the Galapagos.
 It focuses on the preservation of the islands’ unique ecosystems and the protection of endemic species.
-There is a small cafe here for refreshments and drinks as well as a beach where you can snorkel.

 There’s very little shade here so make sure you have a hat and sunscreen during your visit.